Overview of Alaska Taxes

 How Your Alaska Paycheck Works

-Finally, the frequency of your paychecks affects their size, as if you are paid biweekly you will receive smaller paychecks than if you are only paid once a month.
-If you get paid once a month, it might also be harder to budget for the entire month without running out of money between paychecks.
+Finally, the frequency of your paychecks affects their size.
+For example, if you are paid biweekly you will receive smaller paychecks than if you are only paid once a month.

 Alaska Median Household Income